sigrlami/haskelldocs/README.md

-# Haskell Docs (WIP)
+# HaskellDocs (WIP)

-Community-powered docs with examples for Haskell programming language
+New take on documentation with examples for Haskell programming language